What Is Detoxification?

 “Ultra-rapid detox” programs can take as little as a few hours.
 Approximately 1 in 500 people die from ultra rapid detox, according to the Coleman Institute.

 Traditional rapid detox programs take about 2 to 3 days to complete and carry less danger, but are still more expensive than a typical detox.
 It can cost up to $10,000 and isn’t generally covered by insurance.

 Most people who complete rapid or ultra-rapid detox report continuation of withdrawal symptoms, albeit at a lower severity.
 Patients who choose rapid or ultra-rapid detox are much less likely to continue on in treatment, such as attending inpatient or outpatient rehab.
 Because of this, they are less likely to work on relapse prevention, possible co-occurring mental health conditions, and life planning and therefore more likely to experience relapse.

 Life After Detox

 Detox is just the first part of addiction treatment.
 Detox on its own is usually insufficient for a successful recovery.
 Addicted people need to treat the psychological part of their addiction.
 They can accomplish this with counseling, support groups, or an inpatient rehab program.
-An addiction provider will help you transition into your new treatment plan.
+Contact a treatment provider to find a treatment center near you.